 If some oxidation occurs, give the dip a good stir or remove the thin top layer of darker avocado.

 What Can I Dip Into This Spinach Dip?

 I recommend you try one of these easy keto crunchy recipes for dipping into your spinach avocado dip!

-- Low-Carb almond flour crackers – low-carb crackers made with delicious almond flours.
+- Low-Carb Almond Flour Crackers – low-carb crackers made with delicious almond flour.

 Vegan Spinach Avocado Dip

 Want My Kitchen Equipment?

 - ½ cup Fresh Spinach Leaves blanched in boiling water for 2 minutes, squeezed, drained – about 20 large leaves of fresh spinach